Mardi Gras in Louisiana

 SHREVEPORT

-Dogs, cats, turtles, goats and more are the main attraction at Krewe of Barkus and Meoux Pet Parade.
+Dogs, cats, turtles, goats and more are the main attractions at the Krewe of Barkus and Meoux Pet Parade.

 Webster Mardi Gras